mholzen/system/docs/principles.md

 ## Discoverable

 This System should be easy to discover, learn and use.

-### Everything is a resource
+Everything should describe itself, in a consistent manner.

-The resource should describe itself.
-Install a JSON viewer to your browser or use Firefox.

 ### Consistent way to find what is possible given a resource